Cancellation or suspension of Assistance for Isolated Children (AIC) 102-10030040

 - details are required to make sure that payments are directed correctly (such as a valid address or bank account details)

-The decision to suspend a customer’s payment is an action which has potentially a great impact on a customer.
+The decision to cancel or suspend a customer’s payment is an action which has potentially a great impact on a customer.

 Customer contact